-New Jersey Slavery Records aims to document the history of slavery in our communities through digital archival sources and linked open data.
+New Jersey Slavery Records is a searchable database that documents the history of slavery in our communities.

 Explore Records

-At the core of our database are records of events in the lives of enslaved people, such as births, sales, manumissions, labor, and running for freedom.
+At the core of our database are records of events in the lives of enslaved people, such as births, sales, manumissions, and running for freedom.
 The EVENTS browsing page is the main gateway into the database, and it allows you to search and filter information by event type, date, location, name, sex, and age of the participant.
+You can review our vocabulary of Event Types to better understand the terms used in the database.

 Start with PLACES to learn about New Jersey counties, towns, and historical sites that appear in our database.

 All events in our database are documented with sources.
-A source citation is provided at the top of each event record, and most citations include a link to the transcript or to the digital fascimile of the document.
+A source citation is provided at the top of each event record, and most citations include a link to a transcript or to a digital fascimile of the document.
 Many links will lead you to digitized sources that we have published on our website (some links will lead you to another website where you can view the image in a different digital archive).
 You can use the SOURCES page to browse all of our digitized sources.
-Once you open a specific source record, scroll down to the bottom of the page where you will see a list of linked events that cite this particular document.
+Once you open a specific source record, look at the section marked "Linked resources" where you can expand a list of linked events that cite this particular document.

 To learn about the types of records we have indexed to date, see Database Scope.